GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Data Analysis Methodologies to Interpret and Characterize Group Behavior

 \subsubsection{Multi-Step Heuristic Aggregation}

-A multi-step heuristics aggregation is necessary to move from individual metric analysis (structural) to a group behavior label (social).
-Aggregating metrics into a unified label poses challenges in capturing emergent properties that define the group as a whole.
-For instance, high clustering variability could indicate a fragmented group despite some strong pairwise interactions.
-Thus, we need to interpret the metrics collectively and in context to avoid misrepresentations.
-As the first step, $GeneratePerInteractionCharacteristics$ in ~\autoref{alg:metric-computation} processes metrics from each sociogram, pairs them according to the nature of the interaction, and aggregates them to identify high-level patterns of the group such as cohesion (a graph theory terminology), influence, connectivity, and centralization.
-The range thresholds for these labels are determined empirically and may need to be fine-tuned for specific applications to reflect specific task properties accurately.
+Multi-step heuristic aggregation is necessary to transition from individual metric analysis to group behavior labels.
+This process poses challenges in capturing emergent group properties, as individual metrics may not fully represent collective dynamics.
+For example, high clustering variability could indicate group fragmentation despite strong pairwise interactions.
+Therefore, metrics must be interpreted collectively and in context to avoid misrepresentations. \sysname processes metrics from each sociogram, pairing and aggregating them to identify high-level patterns such as cohesion, influence, and connectivity.
+To systematically analyze group behavior, we characterize it through these dimensions as they capture fundamental structural and functional properties of group interactions~\cite{wellman1988social,granovetter1973strength-weak-ties}.
+Specifically, cohesion reflects how tightly members are connected, affecting stability and collaboration~\cite{moody2003structural-cohesion, watts1998collective-dynamics-cohesion}.
+Influence measures the distribution of decision-making, distinguishing between participatory and hierarchical structures~\cite{bonacich1987power-centrality}.
+Connectivity assesses the resilience of interaction networks, ensuring efficient communication and adaptability~\cite{holme2002edge}.

+This integrated approach provides a holistic assessment of group dynamics beyond pairwise interactions, describing: \begin{itemize} \item How well a group functions as a unit (cohesion). \item Who holds power in decision-making (influence). \item How robust the group is to disruptions (connectivity). \end{itemize}